ironArray/Caterva2/README.md

 ## Use with caution

 Currently, this projects is just a proof of concept.
-In the future, bpubsub will offer the possibility to publish, and share Blosc2 datasets (and other formats) in different group classes, and accessible from other hosts via TCP/IP and REST interfaces, and using partial caching (with different levels of granularity) when possible.
+In the future, Caterva will offer the possibility to publish, and share Blosc2 datasets (and other formats) in different group classes, and accessible from other hosts via TCP/IP and REST interfaces, and using partial caching (with different levels of granularity) when possible.

 In case you are interested in this project, please contact us at contact@blosc.org.